Powers of Finance and General Purposes Committee

-2.1 To decide upon the best means of fulfilling the Governing Body’s responsibilities to ensure good management of the School’s finances and resources, including proper planning, monitoring and probity, compliance, propriety and regularity.
+2.1 To decide upon the best means of fulfilling the Governing Board’s responsibilities to ensure good management of the School’s finances and resources, including proper planning, monitoring and probity, compliance, propriety and regularity.
 To ensure the school is prudent and economical and avoids waste and extravagance and makes economic efficient and effective use of its resources.

 2.4 To receive and determine the broad budget headings and areas of expenditure to be adopted each year including the level and use of any contingencies fund or balances, ensuring the compatibility of all such proposals and the development priorities set out in the School Improvement Plan.

-2.5 To monitor and review income and expenditure on a regular basis and ensure compliance with the overall financial plan for the School and with the financial regulations of the Department for Education, including the Academies Financial Handbook issued by the Education Funding Agency.
+2.5 To monitor and review income and expenditure on a regular basis and ensure compliance with the overall financial plan for the School and with the financial regulations of the Department for Education, including the Academies Financial Handbook issued by the Education and Skills Funding Agency.

 2.6 To ensure good financial management and effective internal controls including compliance with funding agreement and the statement of recommended practice for charities.